nukebloodaxe/libsgd/libsgd/docs/source/scene.rst

 * Ambient Light Color - a color value used to represent the scene's diffuse ambient lighting.
 Use :any:`sgd_SetAmbientLightColor` to set this property.

-To render a scene, use the :any:`sgd_RenderScene function`.
+To render the scene, use :any:`sgd_RenderScene`.

-Once the scene has been rendered, use the :any:`sgd_Present` function to copy the render result to the app window.
+Once the scene has been rendered, use :any:`sgd_Present` to copy the render output to the app window.

 Example code
 ------------